epam/edp-install/docs/operator-guide/install-edp.md

   !!! note
       It is highly recommended to use the latest released version.

-5. By default, EDP uses Tekton as a CI tool.
+5. By default, EDP uses Tekton as a CI tool (see more in the [Prerequisites Overview](prerequisites.md) page).
 To use Jenkins instead of Tekton, redefine the following parameters in the [values.yaml](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml) file:

   ??? note "View: values.yaml"
       ```yaml